-Gaps or air leaks completely undermine the insulative ability of your windows and your home and account for as much as 25% of heat loss in your home.
+Gaps or air leaks completely undermine the insulative ability of your home and can account for as much as 25% of the heat lost.
 The easiest way to tell if your windows are leaking is to hold a small, lit piece of incense near the perimeter of your windows.
 If the smoke form the incense starts to move erratically you have a leak.

 Tip 2 - Make The Most of the Sun

 You can also use your homes ‘thermal mass’ to slowly heat indoor spaces.
-Concrete tiles or bricks can slowly absorb and then release the sun's heat.
+Concrete tiles or bricks can slowly absorb and then release the suns heat.
 The lower winter rays can penetrate these areas through the north-facing glass and heat your home for longer.

 Tip 3 - Use Your Curtains